radoslav11/acm-sgu/README.md

 ## Acknowledgments

 - SGU (Saratov State University) for the original problem set.
-- OpenAI for the GPT gpt5.1 thinking model used in editorial generation.
+- OpenAI for the GPT gpt5.2 thinking model used in editorial generation.
-- Apple MLX team for the training framework.
-- OlympicCoder project for the base model architecture.